nowikat/nowikat/README.md

 ## About me 👩‍💻
 I am an accountant with 8 years of experience who decided to switch to the IT industry.
 Software testing is a field that has intrigued me the most.
 I am especially fascinated by the possibilities of automation.
 My professional experience will be particularly valuable in testing accounting software or payment applications.
+Currently, I am fulfilling my role as a QA tester in a volunteer capacity at the Norwegian startup [Pletly](https://pletly.com).
 Moreover, I'm interested in AI-based applications, especially those for language learning due to my background in English Philology.
 My dream job is to work on developing such applications!